 A candidate has a medical condition.
 Will this stop them taking part in an expedition?

 If they are taking part in an expedition through their school, they should advise the member of staff responsible for DofE of any medical condition and medication required.
 For open expeditions, they should let us know.
-If they have a condition that they feel may be a hindrance to their completing an expedition, it may be possible to apply for a variation to the 20 conditions.
+If they have a condition that they feel may be a hindrance to their completing an expedition, it may be possible to apply for a variation to the Expedition Requirements.

 How do candidates get to the start point for their expedition?